Meta-Real/Meta-Real.github.io/docs/intro.md

 ```

 Once you installed it, create a file named `start.mr` and start coding your first MetaReal program. \
-By the way, the default MetaReal file extension is '.mr'.
+By the way, the default MetaReal file extension is `.mr`.

 ## Getting Started